-The coordination was made by Statistics Portugal (INE)' Unit for Satellite Accounts and Quality Assessment of the National Accounts with a strong support of the Regional Directorate of Statistics of Madeira (DREM) and Statistics Azores (SREA) and in articulation with Directorate General for Maritime Policy (DGPM) that collaborated in several phases, especially during the definition of OSA's Reference population and its classification in groups.
+The coordination was made by Statistics Portugal (INE)' Unit for Satellite Accounts and Quality Assessment of the National Accounts with a strong support of the Regional Directorate of Statistics of Madeira (DREM) and Statistics Azores (SREA).

+Directorate General for Maritime Policy (DGPM) collaborated in several phases, especially during the definition of OSA's Reference population and its classification in groups.